jnaiman/online_cv_public/README.md

  1. _data/programming-skills.yml to update your your programming skills list
  1. _data/other-skills.yml to update other skills
  1. timeline.yml to update the timeline of your CV

+## Projects

+You can link both project pages and github repositories.
+Github repos will autopopulate, pages allow you to provide more details.

+By default, the project pages go first, but you can modify this if you want any github repos to show up first.

+Project pages can be added by adding markdown files in the `_projects` folder.

+Project layouts can be modified in `_includes/projects`.

+See `_example_projects` folder for more examples from [portfolYOU](https://github.com/YoussefRaafatNasry/portfolYOU).

 ## Sources